-A symbol indicating that the note is to be diminished by one semitone.
+A symbol (b) indicating that the note is to be diminished by one semitone.

 The interval between two notes.
 Two whole tones and one semitone make up the distance between the two notes.

-Vocal composition written for three or more solo parts, usually without instrumental accompaniment.
+Vocal composition written for 3 or more solo parts, usually without instrumental accompaniment.

-Pleasing combination of 2 or 3 tones played together while a melody is being played.
+Pleasing combination of two or more tones played together while a melody is being played.
 Harmony also refers to the study of chord progressions.

 A style where all parts have the same rhythm.